AlexCovone/SoundScript/README.md

 SoundScript is a full stack web application built for Be the Change Generation, a non-profit organization that provides youth with intercultural exchange opportunities.

-The application addresses the language barrier and enables seamless communication across languages by transcribing spoken words into text in the user's desired language.
+This application addresses the language barrier and enables seamless communication across languages by transcribing spoken words into text in the user's desired language.

 **Live Website:** [SoundScript](https://soundscript.cyclic.app/)